osg-htc/docs/docs/site-maintenance.md

 1. Configure your batch system to stop accepting jobs from the VO:

-    -   **For HTCondor batch systems,** set the following on your HTCondor-CE or Access Point accepting jobs from an OSG Hosted CE:
+    -   **For HTCondor batch systems,** set the following in `/etc/condor/config.d/` on your HTCondor-CE or Access Point accepting jobs from an OSG Hosted CE:

             SUBMIT_REQUIREMENT_Ban_OSG = (Owner != "<OFFENDING VO USER>")
             SUBMIT_REQUIREMENT_Ban_OSG_REASON = "OSG pilot job submission temporarily disabled"